risalt/skyscraper/README.md

 Currently, the only scraper supported by this feature is Screenscraper.
 This feature is achieved by adding new config files:
 - [platforms.json](platforms.json) describes now the supported platforms by Skyscraper.
 - [screenscraper.json](screenscraper.json). describes the required information on the Screenscraper website for each compatible platform.
+- [mobygames.json](mobygames.json): Maps the local platform name to the platform ID of mobygames.com webpage/API.

 These 2 files are pretty straigthforward to edit if you want to add a new platform (as an example I added myself the platforms OpenBOR and Solarus).
 These files are copied in the folder `/usr/local/etc/skyscraper/` at the first run of the program if you want to edit them after an installation.